Airports Council International: Safety

 ACI considers safety its main priority and has launched programs such as Airport Excellence (APEX) to help airports enhance their level of safety.
 It also provides publications that describe recommendations and best practices for airport operators.
 It is involved in airport design specifications, standard operating procedures for airports, technology, systems & equipment, safety management systems for airports, safety guidance material and training.

 Economics

 ACI encourages its member airports to improve operational and cost efficiency to moderate the cost of flying, mitigate capacity shortfalls and create sufficient rates of return.

 Security

-ACI has formulated policy positions on security issues which guide the organization and member airports.
+ACI has formulated policy positions on security issues that guide the organization and member airports.

 IT

-All of the ACI World IT initiatives are coordinated through the ACI World Airport IT Standing Committee, constituted by people from airports and business partners and aims to reformulate recommended practices and develop guidelines, benchmarking and training materials.
+All of the ACI IT initiatives are coordinated through the ACI World Airport IT Standing Committee, constituted by people from airports and business partners and aims to reformulate recommended practices and develop guidelines, benchmarking and training materials.

 Environment

 ACI develops initiatives to reduce environmental impacts while supporting economic and social benefits.
 It created tools to help airports calculate their greenhouse gas emissions.

 As one of the founding members of the Air Transport Action Group (ATAG), ACI, along with other trade associations, is part of a coalition of aviation industry experts focusing on sustainable development issues.
 ATAG defines common positions on issues to make contributions to the industry and governmental consultation processes.